 Ibrahim Hamad (President, Dreamville Records)

 His Role: As co-founder of Dreamville with J. Cole, Hamad signed Lennox to a record deal in late 2015 and serves as a liaison between her management and Interscope Records.

 Early Attraction: “When I first met her in 2015, Ari wasn’t going with the norm for what R&B sounded like at the time.
 It all felt like it was completely her -- there was no acting or faking.”

 His Role: Cole’s key collaborator, he worked extensively with Ruff Ryders during their early-2000s heyday and executive produced Lennox’s forthcoming debut.

 Perfect Pair: “I’ll be making a beat while she’s playing a video game.
 I’ll hear her start singing some melodies, and I’ll push her to try recording it.
 All creatives need encouragement to accept their own greatness.”

 Her Role: Originally a fan of Lennox’s, Cole in mid-2017 became the singer’s go-to adviser on all things aesthetic, from outfits to music video treatments.

 Style Evolution: “Ari is not big on name brands or trends; she just wants to be herself.
 It has been awesome to watch her blossom and grow from rocking jean shorts and tees to wearing all sorts of furs, dresses and funky earrings.”

-Her Role: Carter oversees the entirety of Lennox’s marketing strategy at the major-label level, spearheading her album rollout and content creation.
+Her Role: Carter oversees the entirety of Lennox’s marketing strategy at the major-label level, spearheading her album rollout.